MangelMaxime/Nacara/docs/content/plugins/assets/lightningcss.md

 |> LightningCss.registerWith (fun options -> { options with Targets = "> 0.5%, last 2 versions" })
 ```

-Write it here rather than in a `.browserslistrc` - a file in your repository is ignored.
+Write it here: a `.browserslistrc` in your repository is ignored.

 | Option | Default | Effect |
 |---|---|---|